process-analytics/bpmn-visualization-js/docs/contributors/ide-configuration.md

 When Gitpod IDE is started, the `npm install` command is launched automatically.
 The workspace is ready to build and run dev server and tests.

+In particular, if you start the dev server, you can access it directly in your browser, see the [Gitpod ports documentation](https://www.gitpod.io/docs/config-ports) for more details.

 ## Visual Studio Code